 Evolutionary psychologists believe that high non-paternity rates provide independent evidence of their theory of human behaviour.
 They are responsible for very badly designed studies that arrive at high estimates of misattributed paternity.
 They also coordinate meta-studies that treat all existing research as having equal merit.
 Their studies provide academic legitimacy to claims of extensive misattributed paternity.

-SINCE I did that research on the true extent of misattributed paternity, I’ve had several articles on the topic published in top-ranking international journals.
-But the finding that the extent of misattributed paternity is tiny is neither shocking nor, it seems, newsworthy.
+After I did that research on the true extent of misattributed paternity, I had several articles on the topic published in top-ranking international journals.
+But my finding that the extent of misattributed paternity is tiny is neither shocking nor, it seems, newsworthy.